amnn/typed-geomlab-report/report.md

     $\mathbb{S}\equiv\mathbb{S}_k\ldots\mathbb{S}_1$ and $\tau\equiv\tau_k$.
     \\[1em] As our desugaring procedure removes nested patterns in favour of nested case expressions, our rule here only needs to deal with patterns that are one constructor deep.
 For each such pattern, we create the smallest type that contains any expression that could match it ($\mathcal{P}$ defined below), and we unify all of these with the type of the case argument.
 To get the type of the expression, we unify the types of all the $e_i$'s.
-    \\[1em] Although this is a common type semantics for case expressions, it poses some problems.
-For instance, a pattern that expects only \texttt{[]} will also purport to accept cons cells, when doing so would cause an exception at run-time (The very thing a type system aims to avoid).
     \\[1em] $\mathcal{P}(pat_i, e_i)$ is defined as:
     \begin{enumerate}[(a)]
     \item $pat_i$ a numeric, string or atom literal pattern\hfill{\scriptsize(literal pattern)}